iterative/dvc.org/content/docs/command-reference/remote/modify.md

 > written to a Git-ignored config file.

 > Note that `user/password` and `token` authentication are incompatible.
 You
-> should authenticate against yout WebDAV remote by either `user/password` or
+> should authenticate against your WebDAV remote by either `user/password` or
 > `token`.

 - `ask_password` - ask each time for the password to use for `user/password`